chelsieng/InstaSpot/README.md

 content-based filtering by detecting similarities between users and travel destinations simultaneously.
 We will be using the Latent Factor algorithm with Stochastic gradient descent to optimize our recommendations. </p>

-<p> With such features, we wish to create a recommendation system for potential travel destinations to allow users to be
-exposed to information about a particular location as much as possible based on their interests. </p>
+<p> With such features, we wish to answer the following research question: Can we effectively recommend potential travel destinations to allow users to obtain information about a particular location as much as possible based on their interests? </p>
 </div>

 ## Acknowledgements